futrime/lip/docs/tutorials/create_a_lip_tooth.md

 - The tooth field indicates the tooth path of the tooth.
 If you would like to publish the tooth, it must be the tooth repository URL without protocol prefix (e.g. https:// or http://) in lowercase.

-- The placement filed indicates how will Lip copy files from the tooth to the BDS.
+- The placement filed indicates how will lip copy files from the tooth to the BDS.
 The source path bases on the root of the tooth (or the repository in this example and most cases), while the destination path bases on the root of BDS, in which "bedrock_server.exe" locates.

 - The possession field indicates the private directory of this tooth.
 It will be removed when uninstalling the tooth but will be kept when reinstalling or upgrading the tooth.
 Note that the path indicated in the possession field bases on the root of BDS.
 And every item should ends with "/".